The Charlbury Society

 Our Speakers

-We are most fortunate this season to have an exceptional list of speakers: historians, writers, and broadcasters, who are specialists in their fields.
-All of them are based in Oxfordshire and some have previously delivered lectures to the Charlbury Society.
-We are delighted to welcome them all this season.
+We are most fortunate this year to have an excellent speaker list of historians, writers and researchers, who are all specialists in their fields.
+All of them are based in Oxfordshire and we are delighted to welcome them this season.

 Membership